nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 >

 > [!TIP]
-> Examples of Nuxeo JavaScript Automation using the misc. operations describeb below can be found in the [JS Automation Examples.md](JS Automation Examples.md) file.
+> Examples of Nuxeo JavaScript Automation using the misc. operations describeb below can be found in the [JS Automation Examples](/README-JS-Automation-Examples.md) file.

 ## Usage